Hexagon/pup/docs/usage.md

 ## Viewing Logs

-You can view the temporary logs stored by the default logger using the `logs` command:
+You can view the temporary logs stored by the build in logger using the `logs` command:

+- `-n`: (optional) Number of log entries to show.
+- `--id <process-id>`: Filter on process-id.
+- `--severity <severity>`: Filter on a specific severity (error, warning, info, log)
+- `--start <iso860-timestamp>`: Show logs after this timestamp, entered in ISO8601-format.
+- `--end <iso860-timestamp>`: Show logs after this timestamp, entered in ISO8601-format.

+> **Note**: By default, 24 hours of logs are kept by the internal logger.
+This can be changed with the global logger configuration.

 ```bash
 # This will use pup.json or pup.jsonc in current directory